Yes No Share to Facebook

 (b) has jurisdiction in any action for the recovery of possession of personal property where the value of the property does not exceed the prescribed amount.

-Whereas the Small Claims Court is limited the powers above, only certain remedies may be claimed.
-The remedies that may be claimed include, among possible others:
+Whereas the Small Claims Court is restricted to the powers as shown above, only remedies that fall within those powers may be sought.
+Remedies that may be sought from the Small Claims Court include, among possible others:

 - Claims for actual damages, also known as special damages, being monetary compensation for precisely accountable losses suffered;